KylePFisher/CIST2100/T5/financialPlan.md

 Team Leader: Son Nguyen

 ## Our Cost Structure
-We have two major categories of costs:
+We have three major categories of costs:

 ### Startup Costs
 	* Inventory purchases